Feincraft/TrulyResponsive/README.md

 - The Watcher takes breakpoint values from `App.SizeBreakpoints`.
 You can see the value and change the in your app or enable Debug Mode in The Watcher to see current values.

-Start building with The Watcher component: https://github.com/Feincraft/TrulyResponsive/raw/main/TheWatcher.msapp How to import components?
-You click "Import Component" 😉
+Start building with The Watcher component: https://github.com/Feincraft/TrulyResponsive/raw/main/TheWatcher.msapp

+How to import components?
+You click "Import Components" 😉

 ![](https://github.com/Feincraft/TrulyResponsive/blob/main/ImportComponent.png?raw=true)